Table of Contents

-Extreme Programming (XP) is an agile software development methodology which is intended to improve software quality and responsiveness to changing customer requirements.
+Extreme Programming (XP) is an agile software development methodology that is intended to improve software quality and responsiveness to changing customer requirements.
 It emphasizes business results first and takes an incremental, “get something started” approach to build the product, using continual testing and revision.
-It advocates frequent releases in short development cycles, which is intended to improve productivity and introduce checkpoints at which new customer requirements can be adopted.
-It really simplifies and speed up the process of developing new software, making it possible to launch a new product as fast as possible with a solid MVP.
+It advocates frequent releases in short development cycles, which are intended to improve productivity and introduce checkpoints at which new customer requirements can be adopted.
+It really simplifies and speeds up the process of developing new software, making it possible to launch a new product as fast as possible with a solid MVP.
 Extreme Programming is really about bringing efficiency in the coding process and providing customers with maximum value.

 Extreme Programming is about putting individuals and interactions over processes and tools, working software over documentation, customer collaboration over contract negotiation, and responding to change over following a plan.
 It is based on values of simplicity, communication, feedback, courage, and respect.
 It works by bringing the whole team together in the presence of simple practices, with enough feedback to enable the team to see where they are and to tune the practices to their unique situation.

-In Extreme Programming, instead of delivering everything you could possibly want on some date far in the future this process delivers the software you need as you need it.
+In Extreme Programming, instead of delivering everything you could possibly want on some date far in the future, this process delivers the software you need as you need it.
 Extreme Programming empowers your developers to confidently respond to changing customer requirements.

 Extreme programming was the first Agile method to truly challenge traditional Waterfall methods.
-It changed traditional requirements gathering techniques, brought testing to the forefront of the delivery process, and helped popularize core software engineering practices like automated testing, refactoring, continuous integration (CI), and test-driven development (TDD).
+It changed traditional requirements-gathering techniques, brought testing to the forefront of the delivery process, and helped popularize core software engineering practices like automated testing, refactoring, continuous integration (CI), and test-driven development (TDD).

 XP was conceived and developed by Kent Beck, who wrote “Extreme Programming Explained”, the book based on his concept.
 The book addresses the issues faced by small development teams working in an environment of ever-changing requirements.
 Beck emphasizes that in order to write the code, you have to write a test for it first so that you will know when your code succeeds.
 Beck also introduces the relatively novel idea that code should be written by pairs of programmers, forcing the main programmer to describe the code to the other programmer and perhaps to stimulate further ideas.
 Normally XP is for teams between 2 and 12, though larger projects of 30 have reported success as well.

 Beck’s fundamental idea is to start simply, build something real that works in its limited way, and then fit it into a design structure that is built for further code building.
-The XP team includes not only the developers, but the managers and customers as well, all working together elbow to elbow.
+The XP team includes not only the developers but the managers and customers as well, all working together elbow to elbow.

-Values that drives the XP life cycle are continual communication with the customer and amongst the team, simplicity, focusing on the minimalist solution, frequent feedback through unit and acceptance testing, and the courage to take on problems proactively and integrate testing and changes in the development phase.
+Values that drive the XP life cycle are continual communication with the customer and amongst the team, simplicity, focusing on the minimalist solution, frequent feedback through unit and acceptance testing, and the courage to take on problems proactively and integrate testing and changes in the development phase.

 Normally all iterations in extreme programming consist of five basic phases in its life cycle: planning, designing, coding, testing, and listening.
 Each of these phases includes a number of rules and practices.
-And now we will look at them more in details:
+And now we will look at them more in detail:

-The first phase of Extreme Programming life cycle is planning, where customers meet with the development team to create user stories or requirements.
+The first phase of the Extreme Programming life cycle is planning, where customers meet with the development team to create user stories or requirements.
 The development team converts user stories into iterations that cover a small part of the functionality or features required.
 The programming team prepares the plan, time, and costs of carrying out the iterations, and individual developers sign up for iterations.